Modelling Concurrency with Comtraces and Generalized Comtraces: Introduction

 \section{Introduction}

 Mazurkiewicz traces, or just traces\footnote{The word ``trace'' has many different meanings in Computer Science and Software Engineering.
-In this paper, the word ``trace'' is reserved for \emph{Mazurkiewicz trace} \cite{Di,Ma1} and this is different from ``traces'' used in Hoare's CSP \cite{Ho} and Parnas' Trace Assertion Method \cite{BP}.}, are quotient monoids over sequences (or words) \cite{Foa,Ma1,Di}.
-The theory of traces has been utilized to tackle problems from quite diverse areas including combinatorics, graph theory, algebra, logic and especially concurrency theory \cite{Di}.
+In this paper, we reserve the word ``trace'' for \emph{Mazurkiewicz trace}, which is different from ``traces'' used in Hoare's CSP \cite{Ho}.}, are quotient monoids over sequences (or words) \cite{Foa,Ma1,Di}.
+The theory of traces has been utilized to tackle problems from diverse areas including combinatorics, graph theory, algebra, logic and especially concurrency theory \cite{Di}.

 As a language representation of finite partial orders, traces can sufficiently model ``true concurrency" in various aspects of concurrency theory.
-However, some aspects of concurrency cannot be adequately modelled by partial orders (cf. \cite{J0,J4}), and thus cannot be modelled in terms of traces.
+However, some aspects of concurrency cannot be adequately modelled by partial orders (cf. \cite{J0,J4}), and thus cannot be modelled by traces.
 For example, neither traces nor partial orders can model the ``not later than" relationship \cite{J4}.
-If an event $a$ is performed ``not later than" an event $b$, then this ``not later than" relationship can be modelled by the following set of two step sequences ${\bf x}=\{\{a\}\{b\},\{a,b\}\}$; where \textit{step} $\{a,b\}$ denotes the simultaneous performance of $a$ and $b$ and the step sequence $\{a\}\{b\}$ denotes the execution of $a$ followed by $b$.
+If an event $a$ is performed ``not later than" an event $b$, then this ``not later than" relationship can be modelled by the following set of two step sequences ${\bf x}=\{\{a\}\{b\},\{a,b\}\}$; where \textit{step} $\{a,b\}$ denotes the simultaneous execution of $a$ and $b$ and the step sequence $\{a\}\{b\}$ denotes the execution of $a$ followed by $b$.
 But the set ${\bf x}$ cannot be represented by any trace (or equivalently any partial order), even if the generators, i.e. elements of the trace alphabet, are sets and the underlying monoid is the monoid of step sequences (as in \cite{Vog}).